Online Campsite Reservations Now Available!

 Limited hunting opportunities will continue to be available at Lake Wanahoo through the popular PATH Program, where adults can schedule a time to mentor a youth hunter at designated hunting sites north of the recreation area.
 Get more details here.

 The four-lane Highway 77 bypass will run across the dam.
-The Nebraska Department of Roads will let the project for bids in the second half of 2013 for a possible 2014 construction date.
+The Nebraska Department of Roads is expected to complete construction on the bypass by the end of 2015.